 When it comes to intricate wallpaper, or papier peint panoramique this is one of the best restored examples of this.
 I am very passionate about wallpaper like this.

 The walls in Elisa’s bedroom are decorated with this unusual wallpaper.
 The 11 scenes designed by Joseph Dufour, depict Cupid falling in love with Psyche.
-A total 1245 wooden hand-made stamps are 23 colours were used to print the panels.
+A total of 1245 wooden hand-made stamps are 23 colours were used to print the panels.

 This was one of the examples of money spent on emotion.
 No wonder Napoleon Bonaparte went crazy at his sister for not gifting money he specifically commanded her to give to political officials.